How to send a quotation to a customer

 How much detail does the sender really require?

 If you have received a full RFQ then it’s important to use the format provided and include all necessary information, spanning itemized pricing, deadlines, warranties, payment terms and more.

-Is a client ready to buy?
+3. Is a client ready to buy?

 If a client or potential client is quite far along the sales cycle and has requested a quote more as a formality than anything else, then a quote should more closely resemble a contract.

-Responding to a request for quotation
+How to respond to a request for a quotation

 The purpose is to evaluate options prior to purchase.
 Despite the name, an RFQ is not the same as a generic request for a quote.

 The main difference between an RFQ and a generic request is the level of detail included in each.
 An RFQ will usually ask suppliers to respond in a standardized format and will be very specific about the information required.

 Use the structure below when responding to an RFQ:

 - Introduction: This section should comprise a brief introduction alongside details of what’s included in the quote.

-Give a short overview of your company, including key people.
+- Company overview: Give a short overview of your company, including key people.
 You can also highlight any core strengths, accolades, and relevant case studies in this section.

-Sending a quote with PandaDoc
+Sending a business quote with PandaDoc

 Follow the steps below to send a quote using PandaDoc:

-- Log into PandaDoc.
+1. Log into PandaDoc.

-- Input the relevant details and click Start Editing.
+4. Input the relevant details and click Start Editing.

-- Alternatively, you can upload your own templates using the Upload tab.
+5. Alternatively, you can upload your own templates using the Upload tab.

-- When you’re finished click Send and write a short message to your recipient.
+7. When you’re finished click Send and write a short message to your recipient.

-Not only do these apps allow you to take advantage of templates for speedy quote creation, but they also provide you with an array of tools that save time and make it easier for clients to approve quotes.
+Not only do these apps allow you to take advantage of templates for speedy quote creation, but they also provide you with an array of tools that save time, integrate with accounting software and CRM, and make it easier for clients to approve quotes.